Wohaizainuli/DAMFusion/README.md

 # DAMFusion: A Degradation-Aware Adaptive Multi-Task Fusion Framework for Robust Image Integration

+> DAMFusion is a Degradation-Aware Adaptive Multi-Task Fusion Framework designed to enhance robust image integration across various imaging tasks.
+> It leverages a two-stage autoencoder architecture in combination with a Mixture of Experts (MoE) network to adaptively handle multiple tasks.

 > This repository provides a non-official and simplified version of our implementation, intended solely for academic communication and preliminary understanding.